-4.4.2.4.1 Quality of the elastomer-to-metal bond test, mount type I. The elastomer-to-metal bond of the resilient element shall be inspected while compressed to twice the maximum intended load of the mount [see 6.2.f.(1)(a)].
+- 4.4.2.4.1 Quality of the elastomer-to-metal bond test, mount type I. The elastomer-to-metal bond of the resilient element shall be inspected while compressed to twice the maximum intended load of the mount [see 6.2.f(1)(a)].
 A suitable test apparatus capable of loading the mount in compression to the required load shall be used.
-If the mount has adjustable snubbers, they should either be removed or set to their maximum clearance to allow the mount resilient element to be compressed to the required load.
-The resilient element shall be compressed and held to twice its maximum intended load for a minimum of 2 minutes while the appearance of the resilient element and rubber-to-metal bond are examined to determine conformance with 3.4.4.1.
-After unloading the resilient element, the rubber-to-metal bond shall be further examined to determine conformance with 3.4.4.1.

-4.4.2.4.2 Quality of the elastomer-to-metal bond test, mount types II, III, and IV.
+If the mount has adjustable snubbers, they shall either be removed or set to their maximum clearance to allow the mount resilient element to be compressed to the required load.
+The resilient element shall be slowly compressed and held to twice its maximum intended load for approximately 1 minute while the appearance of the resilient element and rubber-to-metal bond are examined to determine conformance with 3.4.4.1.
+After unloading the resilient element, the rubber-to-metal bond shall be further examined to determine conformance with 3.4.4.1. - 4.4.2.4.2 Quality of the elastomer-to-metal bond test, mount types II, III, and IV.
+This test is not required for mounts not containing elastomers bonded to metal.
 Bond quality tests along the normal axis of the mount in both tension and compression shall be conducted in accordance with 4.4.2.4.2.1 and 4.4.2.4.2.2.
-A suitable test apparatus capable of applying the required load shall be used.

-4.4.2.4.2.1 Compression.
-The mount shall be compressed to approximately twice its maximum intended load [see 6.2.f.(1)(a)] in the normal compressive direction.
-The mount shall be held at this load for a minimum of 2 minutes while the appearance of the resilient element and rubber-to-metal bonds are examined to determine conformance with 3.4.4.2.
+The rate of deflection shall be constant and equal to the deflection rate (inches per minute) used to conduct high load-deflection measurements (see 4.4.2.2). - 4.4.2.4.2.1 Compression.
+The mount shall be slowly compressed to half its maximum design deflection in the normal compressive direction.
+The mount shall be held at this deflection while the appearance of the resilient element and rubber-to-metal bonds are examined to determine conformance with 3.4.4.2.